haiwera-silk-cd/magento-devdocs/guides/v2.0/frontend-dev-guide/templates/template-walkthrough.md

 ## 先决条件

 [Set]({{ page.baseurl }}/config-guide/cli/config-cli-subcommands-mode.html) your Magento application to the developer [mode]({{ page.baseurl }}/config-guide/bootstrap/magento-modes.html).
 The application mode influences the way {% glossarytooltip 363662cb-73f1-4347-a15e-2d2adabeb0c2 %}static files{% endglossarytooltip %} are cached by Magento.
-The recommendations about {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}theme{% endglossarytooltip %} development we provide in this chapter are developer/default-mode specific.
+The recommendations about {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}主题{% endglossarytooltip %} development we provide in this chapter are developer/default-mode specific.

 ## Template customization walkthrough